Xunnamius/hashnav/README.md

 	<script type="text/javascript" src="HashNav/HashNav.js"></script>
 	<script type="text/javascript" src="myMainExternalScript.js"></script>

-While a more holistic application of the HashNav library would require more or all of the modules to be imported (**after HashNav.js is included in your document**).
-That would look a little something like this:
+While a more holistic application of the HashNav library would require more or all of the modules to be imported **after HashNav.js is included in your document**.
+That would look a little something like this (with helpful newlines):

 	<script type="text/javascript" src="mootools/mootools-core-1.4.5.js"></script>
 	<script type="text/javascript" src="mootools/mootools-more-1.4.0.1.js"></script>